 - Cards have 2-3 effects on average.
 1 of these will usually be your archetype’s main mechanic, another will be a summoning condition or an effect that activates upon summon/activation, and a third will be the unique effect of the card.
 Add or take a passive protection to this, and do not count the OPT restrictions.
 The main goal is for your cards to be easily readable.

 - The word “until” in effects that involve changing card balance is 90% of the time a recipe for disaster.
 The most infamous examples of these are “Evenly Matched” and the damned “Card of Demise“, cards that have been horribly abused by all the wrong decks due to how awfully designed they are.
 Avoid that.

-- Link 1s should not be able to pay for themselves on their own.
+- Be very careful with what effects you give Link 1s.
 Links monsters are the easiest to make in general, out of all the Extra Deck monsters.
 They are also probably the only Extra Deck monster that can be made out of only 1 card as a material.
-Since Link 1s can generally just come out by using any random monster of your archetype, they should NOT have effects that allow you to freely generate advantage on their own.
+Since Link 1s can generally just come out by using any random monster of your archetype, you need to be very careful with what effects you give them.
 “Sky Striker Ace – Kagari” was infamously hit by the banlist, and for a good reason.
 Every time I see Link 1s with an effect to Summon a monster from the GY or that is banished, is generally a valid reason to quit the duel.
-In fact, you should be stingy with generating advantage even for Link 2s.
 Think about it: Links are kept in the Extra Deck, and are accessible at any time.
 If a Link 1 has the effect to add a card from your Deck to your hand without a cost, then that automatically turns Every.
 Single.
 Monster. of your your main deck into a searcher or otherwise a +1.
+Depending on what they add/Summon/do that may be fine, but you need to be careful about that kind of stuff.
 Also note Link 1s should also NOT be able to use themselves as materials for their own Summon.

 THE GOLDEN RULES FOR WHOLE ARCHETYPES